-The 6 All-Time Best Movies About Winning the Lottery
+6 Best Movies About Winning the Lottery - The Health Lottery

 The lottery captures our imaginations.
 Winning a jackpot – and deciding how to spend it – makes for a fascinating film plot.
 We’ve listed the all-time best movies about winning the lottery, so you can feel the thrill of picking a winning ticket (that is, until it really happens to you).

 Based on an incredible true story, the 1994 film It Could Happen to You stars Nicolas Cage as a New York City police officer and Bridget Fonda as a waitress.
 The pair end up winning the lottery, splitting the cash and (spoiler alert!) falling for each other.
 While the premise is based on reality, the true-life twosome didn’t actually fall in love.
 They do remain friends – and wealthy ones, at that – to this day.

 Another film based on a true story, 29th Street tells the tale of Frank Pesce Jr. (played by Anthony LaPaglia) who is blessed with the gift of luck from the moment he’s born.
 In the 1991 film, Pesce’s mother was meant to give birth in one hospital and instead went to another.
 The first hospital burned down.
 He continues to be lucky throughout his life in Queens.
 His father, who is a very hard-working but less fortunate man, gets jealous.
 The tension comes to a head when Frank Pesce Jr. (played by Danny Aiello) becomes the first winner of the New York State Lottery.